richtastic/ff/src/3DR/wiki/app.md

 - only need to start from the very most confident triangle and check consistency from there ?

+- count positive & negative connected components - pick most common one (by count)

 	- iterate from most confident to less confident
 		-
 		- flip inconsistent neighbors as they are reached

+- point 'normals' are mostly just pointing to the views
+	- for a rugged terrain, a good portion of

+- want to avoid 1 very confident outlier
+	- concensus
+	-

+ALGORITHM
+	- Q sorted on most confident
+	- pop element off Q
+	- check neighbors to see if normal is already set
+		- no?
+			=> set as predicted value
+		- yes?
+			=> use direction consistent with neighbor(s)
+			- what if neighbor conflict?
+				=> ?

 - ...